Prestige Consumer Healthcare (NYSE:PBH) Updates FY 2023 Earnings Guidance

 Prestige Consumer Healthcare (NYSE:PBH – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $4.18-$4.23 for the period, compared to the consensus estimate of $4.25.
+The company provided earnings per share guidance of $4.18-$4.23 for the period, compared to the consensus earnings per share estimate of $4.25.
 The company issued revenue guidance of $1.12 billion-$1.13 billion, compared to the consensus revenue estimate of $1.11 billion.

-Prestige Consumer Healthcare (NYSE:PBH – Get Rating) last announced its quarterly earnings results on Thursday, May 5th.
-The company reported $0.91 EPS for the quarter, beating analysts’ consensus estimates of $0.89 by $0.02.
-Prestige Consumer Healthcare had a return on equity of 13.82% and a net margin of 18.90%.
-The company had revenue of $266.94 million during the quarter, compared to analysts’ expectations of $258.25 million.
-During the same period in the prior year, the business posted $0.79 EPS.
-Prestige Consumer Healthcare’s revenue was up 12.3% on a year-over-year basis.
-As a group, sell-side analysts predict that Prestige Consumer Healthcare will post 4.2 earnings per share for the current fiscal year.
+Prestige Consumer Healthcare (NYSE:PBH – Get Rating) last announced its earnings results on Thursday, May 5th.
+The company reported $0.91 earnings per share for the quarter, beating the consensus estimate of $0.89 by $0.02.
+Prestige Consumer Healthcare had a net margin of 18.90% and a return on equity of 13.82%.
+The business had revenue of $266.94 million for the quarter, compared to the consensus estimate of $258.25 million.
+During the same quarter in the prior year, the firm posted $0.79 earnings per share.
+The business’s revenue for the quarter was up 12.3% on a year-over-year basis.
+As a group, analysts anticipate that Prestige Consumer Healthcare will post 4.2 EPS for the current year.

-A number of large investors have recently added to or reduced their stakes in PBH.
-Walleye Capital LLC acquired a new stake in Prestige Consumer Healthcare in the 1st quarter valued at $420,000.
-Jane Street Group LLC raised its holdings in Prestige Consumer Healthcare by 19.3% during the first quarter.
-Jane Street Group LLC now owns 8,155 shares of the company’s stock worth $432,000 after acquiring an additional 1,319 shares in the last quarter.
-Lido Advisors LLC acquired a new position in Prestige Consumer Healthcare during the first quarter valued at approximately $341,000.
-Quantbot Technologies LP increased its position in shares of Prestige Consumer Healthcare by 2,284.1% during the 1st quarter.
-Quantbot Technologies LP now owns 3,600 shares of the company’s stock worth $190,000 after purchasing an additional 3,449 shares during the last quarter.
-Finally, Dynamic Technology Lab Private Ltd acquired a new stake in shares of Prestige Consumer Healthcare in the 1st quarter valued at approximately $971,000.
+Several hedge funds and other institutional investors have recently modified their holdings of PBH.
+EverSource Wealth Advisors LLC purchased a new stake in Prestige Consumer Healthcare during the 4th quarter worth about $26,000.
+Captrust Financial Advisors increased its position in Prestige Consumer Healthcare by 62.4% during the 1st quarter.
+Captrust Financial Advisors now owns 2,759 shares of the company’s stock worth $146,000 after purchasing an additional 1,060 shares in the last quarter.
+First Manhattan Co. purchased a new stake in Prestige Consumer Healthcare during the 1st quarter worth about $158,000.
+Quantbot Technologies LP increased its position in Prestige Consumer Healthcare by 2,284.1% during the 1st quarter.
+Quantbot Technologies LP now owns 3,600 shares of the company’s stock worth $190,000 after purchasing an additional 3,449 shares in the last quarter.
+Finally, Advisor Group Holdings Inc. increased its position in Prestige Consumer Healthcare by 10.9% during the 1st quarter.
+Advisor Group Holdings Inc. now owns 3,694 shares of the company’s stock worth $196,000 after purchasing an additional 363 shares in the last quarter.

 Prestige Consumer Healthcare Company Profile (Get Rating)